robertolozano/robertolozano/README.md

 - 👋 Hi!
 I'm Roberto Lozano, a recent computer science graduate from UC Davis.
 - 👀 I’m very passionate about web development and creating web apps.
 - 💪 I have lots of experience in
   -HTML
   -CSS
   -Javascript
   -Node/Express
   -Firebase
   -Websockets
   -React
   -Typescript
 - 🌱 I’m currently working on further improving my React skills.
-- 📫 You can reach me at my email rlozano@ucdavis.edu
+- 📫 You can reach me at my email rlozano@ucdavis.edu or on LinkedIn: https://www.linkedin.com/in/roberto-lozano-272503163/